-- All degree candidates who were enrolled in all remaining degree requirements during the semester, in which the graduation is being held, will be allowed to participate in commencement regardless of whether they pass the final audit on May 10.
+- All degree candidates who were enrolled in all remaining degree requirements during the semester in which the graduation is being held and have an active graduation application will be allowed to participate in commencement regardless of whether they pass the final audit on May 9.
 Candidates who fail the final audit will not receive a diploma at commencement.

 - Due to the short time remaining on Wednesday to finalize honors and stack diplomas, no one will be available to assist with graduation problems until Monday, May 14.
 Students may go to the General Services Complex, 750 Agronomy Road, Suite 1501, or email inquiries to firstname.lastname@example.org.
 Diplomas will not be distributed until Wednesday, May 16, 2018.
 After this date diplomas will be available to degree candidates immediately after certification is accomplished.